O-MG/DemonSeed/README.md

 ### [↑](#table-of-contents) Programming a Payload
 Install [Arduino IDE](https://www.arduino.cc/en/Main/Software) if you don't already have it.

-If you don't already the DigiStump board manager installed, do so using [these instructions](http://digistump.com/wiki/digispark/tutorials/connecting).
+If you don't already have the DigiStump board manager installed, do so using [these instructions](http://digistump.com/wiki/digispark/tutorials/connecting).
 Then select board **DigiSpark (Default - 16.5mhz)** and select programmer **Micronucleus**.

 You can generate a payload script in a variety of ways.
 I recommend starting with a [DuckyScript](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads) payload and then converting it with a [digiduck](https://github.com/uslurper/digiduck) which will output the entire Arduino sketch for you.
 Not sure which payload to try?
 Hak5 has a nice universal duckscript on their blog here: